-The research suggests that there are financial benefits for students who take some or all classes online.
-All twelve undergraduate college students who participated in this qualitative research are enrolled in college full-time, and none of them are first generation students.
-Ten out of the twelve individuals are in-state college students and pay in-state tuition; the remaining two students from this sample pay out-of-state tuition, with one being a resident of a different state, and the other an international student.
-Additionally, ten of these students currently do not have wage-earning jobs, and four indicated that they do follow a financial budget.
+The research suggests that that are financial benefits for students who take some or all classes online.
+When more courses shifted to online or hybrid delivery, many students saved money and their cost-benefit ratio of going to college improved.
+All twelve undergraduate student qualitative research participants are enrolled in college full-time, and none of them are first generation students.

+Although parents or grandparents are taking care of most of the college expenses for the majority of the students who participated in this qualitative study, five of the students (41.7%) indicated that they still do feel somewhat stressed about their personal finances in general, and seven (58.3%) of the twelve students reported that they do not have financial stress.
+Ten out of these individuals are in-state students and pay in-state tuition, while two of the students pay out-of-state tuition, as one is a resident of a different state and the other is an international student.
+Additionally, ten of these students currently do not have a wage-earning job, and only four of them said they do follow a financial budget.